nnikkipp/Dungeon/README.md

 # Dungeon
 Hi there, thats one of the special tasks.
-It's like a game -> As a young adventurer, you seek gold and glory in the darkest dungeons there are.
+It's like a game -> As a young adventurer, you seek gold and glory in the darkest dungeons there are. А game where every herо wins the day with shiny armor and a smile...

 function dungeon (arr) {